|Frequently Asked Questions

 What is the international component of the program?

-During the fourth semester, students will take an international trip which lasts approximately 8-10 days.
-The trip provides a global perspective to the business and leadership coursework.
-The home base for the trip is London with two days to another location.
+At the conclusion of the fourth semester, students will participate in a required international seminar The seminar provides a global perspective to the MBA coursework.
+As part of the seminar, students travel to London with two days to another location.
 Previous classes have traveled to Paris, Brussels and Munich.
 Airfare, ground travel and accommodations are included in the cost of the EMBA program.

 Do you accept transfer applicants?

 The program is designed in a lockstep format; therefore transfer applications are not accepted.